Cyworld: Initial stages

 The idea for Cyworld started in August 1999 by KAIST student organization the 'EC club', a club that took on online business projects.
 The club members got the idea to create a social networking website while discussing topics for a research project.
-Though most club members abandoned the project after graduation, Dong-Hyung Lee remained to pursue the project, taking the role of CEO from December 1999.
+Though most club members abandoned the project after graduation, Dong-Hyung Lee continued to pursue the project, taking on the role of CEO from December 1999.

 The word 'cy' is a Korean word meaning 'between people', underlining the networking aspect of the website and connoting a close relation between the website users.
 However, most misinterpret 'cy' as an abbreviation for 'cyber' due to its fortis; 'sai' corresponds to a more accurate pronunciation of a Korean word for 'between.'
 The original nature of the term 'cy' demonstrates Dong-Hyung Lee's vision for the site.
 He wanted to create an Internet community that allowed people to form close relationships, rather than a community where people merely sought information for business prospects.

-Cyworld at its early stages was quite different from that of today.
+Cyworld in its early stages was quite different from what it is today.
 It was a website that showed a list of members from the same hometown or school.
 The address book for each member was updated automatically according to the personal information its members provided.
 It was not a place where people could express themselves, but rather a website that allowed people to gain means of contact, so that members could meet offline.
 Cyworld at its early stages was far from successful, once running a deficit of 1.5 billion won.